philwild/infosecdocs/docs/README.md

 5. Press the green "Install" button for the InfoSec App for Splunk.
 The process will be slightly different between Splunk Cloud and Splunk Enterprise.

-    Note: The ability to install Apps and Add-ons directly into your Splunk environment requires internet connectivity.
-Your Splunk environment must be able to access https://splunkbase.splunk.com over port TCP/443.
-If searching for additional apps like the InfoSec app is not producing any results, you may have a problem with Internet connectivity.
-If the only method of gaining access is through a proxy server, then this must be configured.
-Instructions on how to configure Splunk to use your HTTP Proxy Server can be found [here](https://docs.splunk.com/Documentation/Splunk/latest/Admin/ConfigureSplunkforproxy).
-If configuring Internet access for your Splunk environment is not possible, you can still install apps manually via a two step process.
-You will need to download the apps from [Splunkbase](https://splunkbase.splunk.com) to your desktop and then install the apps into your Splunk environment via "[Install app from file](https://community.splunk.com/t5/Archive/How-to-install-a-splunk-app/m-p/87912)".
-This is not applicable for Splunk Cloud.

    **Splunk Cloud**

    When asked to confirm, select "Continue".